aesadin/PierresTreats.Solution/README.md

 **ABOUT**

-An application that allows the user to create a list of engineers and a list of machines.
-The user may assign machines to engineers who are licensed to work on them.
-The user may add and delete both machines and engineers.
+An application that allows the user to create an account, login and then create a list of treats and a list of flavors, both sweet and savory.
+The user may assign flavors to treats.
+The user may add and delete both flavors and treats as well.

 ## **REQUIREMENTS**